The Dream of Shahrazad

 Human Rights Watch Film Festival in London, UK

-Downtown Contemporary Arts Festival (D-CAF), Egypt
+Downtown Contemporary Arts Festival, Egypt

 Arab Film Festival, Brazil